8 critical questions every business needs to answer / Bernard Marr

-I have also learnt that those that fail to deliver real success are often unclear about the answers to these questions.
-What’s more, failing companies often have inconsistencies across these questions: (1) Where people have different answers to the same questions, or (2) where the answers to one question are not supporting the answers to another.
+I have also learnt those which fail to deliver real success are often unclear about the answers to these questions.
+What’s more, failing companies often have inconsistencies across these questions:

 Here are the eight questions every business needs to answer in order to succeed:

 Question 1: What is the ambition of the company?

 It is critical that the vision of where the company is heading and what it is trying to achieve over the medium to long-term is understood and shared by everyone.

 If people don’t know where the journey is going, they won’t know how they can help row into the right direction.
 What companies need is a clear guiding star that everyone can follow and aim for.
 For some more specific advice on company mission and vision check out this post of mine (external link).

 Question 2: Which customers are we targeting and why should they buy from us?